Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 An example of a quantile plot is shown below.
 This plots the calculated percentile of the model heads at the indicator well.
-In the figure below the point at (10, 342.5) on the long current line indicates that 10% of the model heads for the long_current scenario at the the upper Maungawera indicator well are less than or equal to 342.5 m msl.
-Because the long_current scenarios is a reasonable sample of the historical record we can infer that if the future record is similar to the historical record (e.g. weather/climate) and the boundary conditions are similar to the long_current scenario then there is a 10% chance that the model heads at the upper Maungawera indicator well will be less than or equal to the modelled value (342.5 m msl).
+In the figure below the point at (10, 342.5) on the long current line indicates that 10% of the model heads for the long_current scenario at the upper Maungawera indicator well are less than or equal to 342.5 m msl.
+Because the long_current scenario is a reasonable sample of the historical record we can infer that if the future record is similar to the historical record (e.g. weather/climate) and the boundary conditions are similar to the long_current scenario then there is a 10% chance that the model heads at the upper Maungawera indicator well will be less than or equal to the modelled value (342.5 m msl).
 Note that this does not account for potential biases in the model results.